 Her relationship with her father, however, has been the subject of much media scrutiny.

-A bomb explosion at the family's Paris apartment when Marine was eight made her aware of her father's notoriety.
-And after her parents' divorce, she began spending more and more time at his office.
+A bomb explosion at the family's Paris apartment when she was 8 made her aware of her father's notoriety.
+And after her parents' divorce, she began spending more and more time at her father's office.

-Le Pen shares her father's core beliefs on immigration, which remain central to her platform.
+Le Pen shares her father's core anti-immigration beliefs, which remain central to her platform.
 She wants to slash legal immigration from 200,000 to 10,000 "entries" per year in France, and also wants to see immigrants' access to public services limited.